focustense/easymod/NPC Bundler/Backlog.md

 - Advanced safety checks, e.g. comparison of NPC headparts to facegens
 - Facegen live previews - replace labor-intensive mugshots
   - **OR:** tools for modders to auto-generate them for their mods
+  - This may be a pipe dream; NIF is insanely complex, no libraries for rendering.
 - Additional Bethesda games support
 - Facegen creation, if that's even possible
   - Automating the CK is not; but it might be possible to "mix" facegen files